hiseric1/CITUP2/README.md

 # CITUP2

 CITUP2 is a integrative combinatorial optimization framework that reconstructs clonal trees from descendant cell fractions (DCFs) of mutational clusters.
 Python script (`citup2.py`) builds a mixed-integer model with Gurobi to fit clonal trees to per-mutation cellular prevalence measurements.
-It enforces rooted-tree structure directly on the parent–child matrix, can honor an optional ancestry mask, and enumerates top k optimal trees that explain the input clusters.
+It enforces rooted-tree structure directly on the parent–child matrix, and enumerates top k optimal trees that explain the input clusters.

 ## Requirements
 - Python with `gurobipy` installed and a valid Gurobi license available in the environment (install via `pip install -r requirements.txt` once your Gurobi license is configured).
-- Input frequencies file in the tab-separated format below; output directories referenced by `--pathOutputFilePrefix` must already exist.

 ## Input Format
 Tab-separated table with one mutation per row, all sample columns in the middle, and the cluster label in the final column: